sab6263/Vibe-Coding-Hackathon/Vibe-Coded_Personal_UX_Web_Profile_PRD.md

 ## Solution

-The Solution: I will build a Data-Driven Personal Website hosted on GitHub Pages that transforms a standard academic template into a dynamic, "vibe-coded" digital product.
-This solution uses AI-assisted coding tools (like Cursor or Lovable) to rapidly deploy a site that is distinct, accessible, and interactive.
+The Solution: I will build a Data-Driven Personal Website that transforms a standard academic template into a dynamic, "vibe-coded" digital product.

 Key Features & Approach:
 - Personalized "Vibe" Theme: To solve the "generic identity" problem, I will implement a custom theme with unique background colors, icons, and fonts that reflect a personal UX brand.
 This includes a Personalized Hero Landing Page featuring a custom profile image, welcome message, and tagline.